 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
 Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Bare ground greater than 30% is the most common indicator of a threshold being crossed.
-Rhizomatous wheatgrasses, Idaho fescue, Sandberg bluegrass, spike trisetum, rocky mountain juniper, and fringed sagewort are common increasers.
+Rhizomatous wheatgrasses, Sandberg bluegrass, spike trisetum, juniper and big sagebrush are common increasers.
 Kentucky bluegrass, common dandelion, thistles, and annual weeds such as cheatgrass and mustards are common invasive species in disturbed sites.
 17. Perennial plant reproductive capability: All species are capable of reproducing, except in extreme drought years.